xd009642/xd009642.github.io/_posts/2017-07-20-introducting-tarpaulin.markdown

 Compare this to kcov where you need to clean the project area, build the test executables then iterate over the executables in target/debug running kcov on each one and merging the reports at the end.
+Additionally, kcov will include extern crate definitions and module statements (`pub mod foo`) in it's coverage results.
+Tarpaulin is designed for rust and aims to remove lines which are "uncoverable" from the coverage results.

 Currently, tarpaulin implements line coverage and has [coveralls.io](https://coveralls.io) integration.
 It is linux only and only